Vikram739/Vikram739/README.md

 I'm a software engineering student working at the intersection of backend systems and applied AI.
 At **NYU's Endless Frontier Labs** I build agentic LLM pipelines and internal tooling that 30+ early-stage startups run on.
 Before that, I shipped payment infrastructure at **Worldline Global Services** and GPS tracking systems at **Maverick Labs**.

 Pursuing an MS in Computer Science at **New York University** (2027).
-Most of my recent work splits between production WordPress/Salesforce integrations by day and zero-backend AI side projects by night.
+Most of my recent work splits between production VC Sourcing AI integrations by day and zero-backend AI side projects by night.

 <br/>